Have You Played? is an endless stream of game retrospectives. One a day, every day, perhaps for all time.

 I’m hoping to find out.
 I’ve only just escaped the “Evil Forest”, so I assume I still have fifteen discs to get through.
 But the fairytale world and to-the-point dialogue is exactly what I’d been craving the previous few days.
 It’s likely I’ll tap out after a few more hours, frustrated by a party wipe or some impossible-to-find piece of blurry scenery.
 But let’s see.
 Let’s see.
 I never did complete Final Fantasy VIII, and that has always haunted me.
 I don’t want another skeleton in my vidgam closet.

 Going back makes me think about Final Fantasy as a series.
-There’s something robust and unstoppable about it, the game that was likely to be Square’s dying breath has given rise to a series that feels immortal.
+There’s something robust and unstoppable about it, the game that was likely to be Square’s dying breath (or so the disproven legend goes) has given rise to a series that feels immortal.
 And while it isn’t exactly “fresh” every time, there is enough variety and evolution to keep people coming back.
 FFIX was the last of its particular polygonal era, so I feel like I owe it to myself to finally catch up.